-Tuition fees and living costs in Nordic countries
+Tuition fees and living costs in the Nordic countries

-If you come from a EU/EEA country then you will not have to pay tuition fees to study at public universities.
-However, if you are from outside the EU/EEA then you will only find free of cost Masters in Norway.
+If you come from an EU/EEA country, then you will not have to pay tuition fees to study at public universities.
+However, if you are from outside the EU/EEA, then you will only find free of cost Masters in Norway.
 The other countries charge tuition fees, with Finnish universities being the cheapest ones for a non-European student.

 Final Master’s application tricks

 Regardless of which country and university you want to apply to, it’s best to make sure you fit the admission requirements, so be sure to check them.
 Also, if you don’t want to risk postponing studying abroad, you should apply to more programmes at the same time.
-Here are a few university picks that you can consider:
+Here are a few universities that you should consider: